hashicorp-guides/vault-radar-demo/docs/vault.md

 its number of uses (currently specific to AppRole) is close to 0.
 Entries with multiple warnings will have a severity of `high`.

+The breadth of a scan can be limited and filtered in multiple ways.
+Most simply, the `-limit` flag can be used to specify a maximum number of secrets to scan.
+There are no ordering guarantees with this flag, however, so it is mostly useful to capture a quick subset of data as a means to fully understand the output's structure.
+The output can also be filtered more directly using one or more of the following flags:

+- `-namespace`: Only secrets within this namespace will be present in this namespace.
+Example: `vault-radar scan-vault -namespace=ns1 ...`
+- `-mount-type`: Only secrets within mounts of this type will be present in the output.
+This flag is namespace and path agnostic.
+Example: `vault-radar scan-vault -mount-type=approle ...`
+- `-mount-path:` Only secrets within mounts of this _relative_ path will be present in the output.
+This flag is namespace and mount-type agnostic.
+Example: `vault-radar scan-vault -mount-path=app1 ...`

 ## Index Generation
 You can generate an index of KVv2 secrets from Vault using the `scan-vault` command in index mode: